 Laboratory tests were performed in accordance with generally accepted test methods of the "American Society for Testing and Materials (ASTM)", or other suggested procedures.
-Selected samples were tested for direct shear strength, consolidation characteristics, corrosivity, and in-place dry density and moisture content.
-The results of the laboratory tests are summarized in Figures B1 through B5.
+Selected samples were tested for direct shear strength, consolidation and expansion characteristics, corrosivity, in-place dry density and moisture content.
+The results of the laboratory tests are summarized in Figures B1 through B6.
 The in-place dry density and moisture content of the samples tested are presented on the boring logs, Appendix A.